 How to Make Yogurt

 WELCOME TO MY BLOG!
-I’M EVANGELINE.
-I AM AN RMT AND HOLISTIC HEALTH COACH.
+I’M EVANGELINE & A MOM.
+ALSO, AN RMT, and AYURVEDA-YOGA COUNSELLOR.
 I STARTED MY BLOG DURING COVID TO STAY CONNECTED TO MY CLIENTS AND SHARE MY LOVE OF COOKING HEALTHY, AYURVEDIC MEALS.

 AYURVEDIC COOKING TAKES A BALANCED, HEALING APPROACH FOR YOUR DAILY COOKING NEEDS.
 YOU WILL FIND SIMPLE, EASY TO MAKE NOURISHING MEALS I HAVE MADE FOR MY FAMILY, WITH A DOSE OF AYURVEDA & YOGA WISDOM.

-Natural, good quality yogurt is an excellent source of:
+Natural, good-quality yogurt is an excellent source of:

 Vitamin B12

-digestive enzymes
+Digestive enzymes

-Phosphorous, potassium and magnesium
+Phosphorus, potassium, and magnesium

 Add your starter when the milk has cooled to a warm temperature, not too much lower than 105F/41C.